-Black Desert Mobile on PC: Guide to Armor, Accessories, and Stats
+Black Desert Mobile: Guide to Armor, Accessories, and Stats

 We won’t lie.
 Ever since Black Desert Mobile came out, our writers and reviewers have been in a fit.
 The developers over at Pearl Abyss are redefining the possibilities of mobile gameplay with BDM.
 If you would’ve told us 5 years ago that we could play a legitimate MMORPG on a mobile device, we would’ve rolled on the floor laughing.
 And then got up just to find another floor.
 If you’re a beginner, we recommend you take a quick look at our tips and tricks article for BDM.
 Believe us, it’s worth it.